OleVik/grav-theme-scholar/README.md

   - [x] All Page's should implement a REST endpoint?
 No:
     - Better to test with API-plugin and leave it to that
   - [x] WIP: Determine Schema from templates?
 Yes
-    - [ ] Schema must be a separate file, otherwise API-changes are never reflect after editing
+    - [x] Schema must be a separate file, otherwise API-changes are never reflect after editing
-    - [ ] **Move components into root-level directory, keeping templates, Schema, and assets separate**
+    - [x] **Move components into root-level directory, keeping templates, Schema, and assets separate**
+      - Theme.css still remains collective
+    - [x] Schema-type in ARIA determined dynamically
 - [x] Components loader for Page Types (templates)
   - [ ] Separate metadata.html.twig into generalized and specific for templates
   - [ ] Admin: List or checkboxes?